bbentley4/Sudoku-Analyzer/README.md

 # BackTracking

 The algorithm for backtracking was the same one used in the TopCoder solution, [found here](https://www.topcoder.com/tc?module=Static&d1=match_editorials&d2=srm315).
-I adjusted the code to work in C++.
+I adjusted the code to work in C++ and work for multiple board sizes.